MicrosoftDocs/cpp-docs.ko-kr/docs/error-messages/tool-errors/vectorizer-and-parallelizer-messages.md

     // make vectorization profitable.

     // If the loop computation fits perfectly in
-    // vector registers - for example, the upperbound is 4, or 8 in
+    // vector registers - for example, the upper bound is 4, or 8 in
     // this case - then the loop _may_ be vectorized.

     // This loop is not vectorized because there are 5 iterations